top of page

 • When your wife has made dinner for you when you get home, your choice of what to eat for dinner is reduced.

-Because people understand the idea of “helping each other,” they tend to allow governmental powers to influence their lives to some degree.
+Because the idea of “people helping each other” is widely understood, citizens tend to allow governmental powers to influence their lives to some degree.

 Where should the line be drawn?